“Whoever is careless with the truth in small matters cannot be trusted with important matters.” —Albert Einstein

 "Yeah, actually, the desk was extremely average in size." — Sturgill Simpson

-To analyze the Tiny Desk’s relative physical stature, it should first be determined what constitutes “tiny” in terms of desk sizes.
+To analyse the Tiny Desk’s relative physical stature, it should first be determined what constitutes “tiny” in terms of desk sizes.
 The office equipment retailer Office Depot lists three categories of desks for sale on their website.
 The “Large” section includes desks over 60 inches in width, “Medium” desks range between 30 and 60 inches in width, and “Small” includes everything from 30 inches and under.
 One desk in the “Small” category was a mere 16 and 3/10 inches wide.
 So it would stand to reason that any desk that would comparatively be considered “tiny” would need to measure under 30 inches.
 Yet photos of NPR's Tiny Desk tell a different story.

 Jason Isbell, who in June of 2016 told a fan on Twitter that he is 6’ 1” tall, performed a Tiny Desk Concert in August of 2017.
 Assuming Isbell was being truthful about his height (two sources who have met him confirm the approximation), and assuming he did not get any taller in the 14 months between these two events (men typically stop growing in height by the age of 18; Isbell is 39), let’s use his reasonably tall stature as a scale with which to make a rough measurement of the desk.